vladtimug/MasterThesis/README.md

-# Semantic Segmentation of Liver Tumors using Polar Transformations
+# Liver Tumors Semantic Segmentation From CT Scans Using Polar Transformations

 ## Overview
 Focus of the project is on the impact of polar transformations on the performance of liver tumors semantic segmentation using Deep Convolutional Neural Networks, similar to [\[1\]][1].